ktroyan/visualreasoning/RE-ARC.md

 The considered varying parameters are:
 - Difficulty interval (specified by a lower bound and upper bound), where the closer to $0$, the less difficult the sample, the closer to $1$, the more difficult the sample.
-  - The difficulty interval impacts cardinalities - used as proxy for the difficulty/complexity of a sample - of sampled parameters such as grid height, grid width, number of symbols, number of objects, sizes of objects, number of symbols per object, distances "to travel" for an object, etc. However, the aforementioned parameters do not necessarily appear in all tasks.
+  - The difficulty interval impacts cardinalities &ndash; used as proxy for the difficulty/complexity of a sample &ndash; of sampled parameters such as grid height, grid width, number of symbols, number of objects, sizes of objects, number of symbols per object, distances "to travel" for an object, etc. However, the aforementioned parameters do not necessarily appear in all tasks.
   - The difficulty intervals considered when creating "levels" of difficulty/complexity should be very few, as otherwise "...the ranges of possible values may be too small and would render the pruned range empty" and "...in many cases, some degrees of freedom are not independent.".
-Hence, we can create two or three difficulty levels by using the intervals $interval_{1} = [0, 1/2], interval_{2} = [1/2, 1]$ or $interval_{1} = [0, 1/3], interval_{2} = [1/3, 2/3], interval_{3} = [2/3, 1]$, respectively.
+Hence, we can create two or three difficulty levels by using the intervals $interval_{1} = [0, 0.7], interval_{2} = [0.7, 1]$ or $interval_{1} = [0, 1/3], interval_{2} = [1/3, 2/3], interval_{3} = [2/3, 1]$, respectively.

 ## Systematic Generalization
 Sample $T=10$ tasks from the $400$ tasks.
 This can be done either completely randomly or randomly for a subset of tasks where the tasks are selected according to some criterion.
+Moreover, we justify selecting $T$ tasks randomly by stating that there is no explicit structure or hierarchy in the $400$ ARC tasks and sampling randomly for $T$ large enough (e.g., $T=10$) should yield results representative of what would be obtained on average on the whole set of $400$ tasks.
 <br>

 For example, the tasks have something in common with the tasks of the other data environments. <br>